Florentine Histories: The work

 Machiavelli followed the tradition of humanist historians by structuring his work as "histories," organizing it into books with introductory sections and crafted speeches presented as authentic records.
-However, his narrative unfolds in a broader, almost philosophical framework being a struggle between virtue and fortune.
+However, his narrative unfolds in a broader, almost philosophical framework, being a struggle between virtue and fortune.
 Central to the Florentine Histories is Florence’s destructive factionalism, which, unlike the productive conflicts of ancient Rome, left the city fragmented and morally decayed.
-Like his Discourses on Livy, the work includes subtle critiques of the Church and vivid character sketches, particularly of the Medici, with the narrative pivoting around Cosimo de’ Medici’s return from exile in 1434.
+Like his Discourses on Livy, the work includes subtle critiques of the Church and character sketches, particularly of the Medici, with the narrative pivoting around Cosimo de’ Medici’s return from exile in 1434.
 It also contains a notably dramatic speech attributed to Michele di Lando, leader of the 1378 Ciompi Revolt, which briefly established Florence’s most democratic government.
-He also relays in detail the Pazzi conspiracy against the Medici, and the means of which it was put down.
-While not a modern historian, Machiavelli demonstrates a commitment to factual analysis through his focus on "diverse effects," blending historical detail with his signature political insight.
+He also relays in detail the Pazzi conspiracy against the Medici, and the means by which it was put down.
+While not a modern historian, Machiavelli demonstrates a commitment to factual analysis through his focus on "diverse effects," and he tended to combine historical detail with the political insight he gained from his career.
 Scholar Michelle T. Clarke has noted a theme of critique against the humanist tradition, which has been said to dominate Florentine intellectual circles in Machiavelli's day.
+Machiavelli attempted to describe as accurately as possible the methods of which the Medici family were able to take power in Florence, and how they overcame their rivals, despite his worries in potentially offending his Medici patron.
+Salvatore Di Maria states that Machiavelli's "cyclical approach of history" is most evident within the first eight books of the Istorie.
+He also asserts that, for Machiavelli, ambition plays a large role as the driving force in human action.
+While some scholars have viewed that Machiavelli takes a "conservative" turn against democratic republicanism in the Florentine Histories, John P. McCormick argues against this, stating that there is "no reason" to assume that Machiavelli abandoned the political ideas which he had outlined in The Prince and The Discourses.
+Alexander Duff claimed that Machiavelli dissented against the "neoclassical" understanding of Florence's founding, showing that political dialogue was not efficacious in solving factional strife.
+Jurdjevic questioned the ultimate reliability of Machiavelli's history through his treatment of Francesco Valori.